 It’s not just about planning around your hormones, but also making sure your body has everything it needs.
 As Dr Keay rightly asks, “just as you would make sure your bike is serviced and roadworthy, why wouldn’t you do the same for your hormones?”
 It’s relatively new, but more and more research is being carried out these days to find out how we can best look after our hormones.
 The hardest part, however, can be figuring out exactly which hormones are at work at any given time.

 “I see a lot of athletes at all levels,” Dr Keay says.
 “Some of them have run into problems or feel they’re not performing at one hundred per cent, so we discuss their nutrition and training and carry out blood tests to establish objective markers.
 The best way to measure hormones is with a blood test.”

 Dr Keay stresses that not everyone will encounter symptoms from their hormonal fluctuations, and if no symptoms are recorded then no advice is necessarily needed.
-However if you do struggle with significant ebbing and flowing of energy levels, ability to focus, and pain or discomfort, then being able to pinpoint exactly what’s happening in your body at a given time through biomarker testing could be invaluable.
+However, if you struggle with significant ebbing and flowing of energy levels, ability to focus, and pain or discomfort, then pinpointing exactly what’s happening in your body at a given time through biomarker testing could be invaluable.